+Participating provider is a hospital or physician participating in a Blue Cross and/or Blue Shield Plan at the time services are rendered.
 Participating providers agree to accept the negotiated rate as payment for covered services.
 A directory of participating providers is available upon request.